Garutmanaya/google-adk-playground/README.md

 agentv16/
 ```

-Each version introduces exactly one new ADK concept.
+Each version introduces exactly one major ADK concept.

 ---